MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ### MagicMirrorOS

-- This is a full OS based on Raspbian.
-So instead of downloading Raspbian and putting this on your sd card, you can use [MagicMirrorOS](https://github.com/guysoft/MagicMirrorOS) instead.
+- This is a full OS based on Raspberry Pi OS.
+So instead of downloading Raspberry Pi OS and putting this on your sd card, you can use [MagicMirrorOS](https://github.com/guysoft/MagicMirrorOS) instead.
 It runs out of the box with a default setup of MagicMirror, under the hood it uses the [docker setup](https://gitlab.com/khassel/magicmirror).

 ## Other Operating Systems